Skip to main content

 A remote identity reflects a user authorization to a data source (i.e., Facebook, Google, Amazon...) or data destination (i.e., Google BigQuery, Amazon Redshift...).

-An authorization to a source or destination is defined as the source or destination, not Openbridge.
-This means you are defining our access level and permissions upstream from Openbridge.
+An authorization to a source or destination is defined by the source or destination, not Openbridge.
+This means you are defining access levels and permissions in the upstream system, not Openbridge.

 Understanding Identities And Authorizations

-Authorization is what defines access to a resource.
+Authorization defines how we can access a resource.
 In the case of sources, it is not uncommon for them to redirect a user to their site to authorize access so Openbridge can connect to a source account.
-As a result, Openbridge does not have insight into the process on the source website where an authorization occurred.
-Our visibility is limited to receiving an authorization token from the source.
+As a result, Openbridge does not have insight into the process on the source website where authorizations occur.
+Our visibility is limited to receiving an authorization token back from the source after it happens successfully.

-For example, when authorizing Amazon Advertising, we actually redirect you to the Amazon Advertising website to authorize Openbridge.
+For example, when authorizing Amazon Advertising, you will be redirected to the Amazon Advertising website to authorize Openbridge.
 Given that you are on the Amazon website, Openbridge will not have any visibility into the email, password, or user account settings...that were input at Amazon.
-All Openbridge sees is that Amazon supplied us with an authorization token granting access.
+All Openbridge sees is that Amazon supplied us with an authorization token granting access after the process is completed at Amazon.

 Auto Expiring Authorizations

-Some sources auto-expire authorization after a set time period.
+Some sources auto-expire authorization after a set period.
 For example, Amazon Selling Partner API will expire an authorization after 12 months unless you take action to renew it manually.
 See Amazon Selling Partner Expired or Expiring Authorizations.
-If your source performs auto expirations, please take note of that and plan accordingly.
+If your source does auto-expirations, please take note of that and plan accordingly.

 Scaling Authorizations